Venom1991/refind-btrfs/README.md

 ## Configuration
 Every option is thoroughly explained in the sample config [file](https://github.com/Venom1991/refind-btrfs/blob/master/src/refind_btrfs/data/refind-btrfs.conf-sample).
-In case you've opted to use the provided systemd service and wish to change the search directories (in this context, these are actually watched directories) in the config file while it is running you must restart it manually after doing so because the directory observer is started only once and no automatic restart is performed.
+In case you've opted to use the provided systemd service and wish to change the search directories (in this context, these are actually watched directories) in the config file while it is running you must restart it manually after doing so because the directory observer is started only once and an automatic restart is not performed.

 The default configuration is meant to enable seamless integration with Snapper simply because I'm using it but the tool itself doesn't depend on it and ought to function with different setups.
 Also, by default the tool is configured for creating new writable snapshots intended for booting instead of in-place modification of the found snapshots' read-only flags as I believe this is the safer (or perhaps even saner) choice.